-In recognition of Morgan State University’s efforts in the advancement of academic program development, research, and preparing students for careers in Cyber Security, the National Security Agency (NSA) and the U.S. Department of Homeland Security (DHS) have designated Morgan State University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE).
-This designation is a very significant achievement for Morgan, and we, in the Electrical and Computer Engineering Department are proud to have led this effort in collaboration with the Computer Science and Information Science departments.
+In recognition of Morgan State University’s efforts in the advancement of academic program development, research, and preparing students for careers in cybersecurity, the National Security Agency (NSA) and the U.S. Department of Homeland Security (DHS) have designated Morgan State University as a National Center of Academic Excellence in Cybersecurity (NCAE-C).
+This designation is a significant achievement for Morgan.
+In the Electrical and Computer Engineering Department, we are proud to stand up effort in collaboration with the Computer Science and Information Science departments.

-During the process of this designation an extensive set of Knowledge Units provided by the Information Assurance education experts in the NSA and DHS are mapped into five (5) ECE senior elective courses to create the Electrical Engineering Cyber Track for undergraduate students.
-Students whom successfully complete all of the courses in this track will receive the CAE-CDE Cyber Security certificate with the NSA and DHS seals in recognition of their success in the designated Cyber track.
+To meet the requirements of the designation process, an extensive set of Knowledge Units provided by the Information Assurance education experts from NSA and DHS are correlated to (5) ECE senior elective courses to establish the Electrical Engineering Cybersecurity Track.
+Students receive an NCAE-C certificate upon completion.

 Undergraduate ECE students must complete the following courses for this certification:

 This track is compatible with the ECE curriculum, and students do not have to take extra courses to receive this certificate.
 These courses satisfy all four Senior Elective courses (12 credits of EEGR4xx) required for the electrical engineering students and one of the two non-EE elective course requirements (3 of 6 credits).